Deeon-Burgan/DeeonBurgan_T2A1/DeeonBurgan_T2A1-A/DeeonBurgan_T2A1-A.md

 As a marketplace application, we will be handling a lot of user data, which needs to be protected, so our user's aren't at risk of having their data sold, or used maliciously by unknown peoples.

 Firstly we'll have to consider our requirements when taking in user data.
-As a marketplace, generally we'll be dealing with user to user relations, and as such, we need to ensure that we will be storing a lot of data that is unique to each unique user.
+As a marketplace, generally we'll be dealing with user to user relations, and as such, we will be storing a lot of data that is unique to each user.
 The data we will be storing, needs to be stored in a way that protects it from potential attackers and other users, as it could contain very personal information, such as phone numbers/addresses/full names/ etc.

 Another big thing we'll have to think about is payment, obviously the easiest way for us to deal with this would be to put the onus on the users to discuss and agree to payment terms, but, if we decided to use some payment methods in our application, we would need to think about the legal and ethical requirements put upon us when we decide to do so.
 We would need to ensure we're following PCI standards, which are the rules and regulations which determine how payment data is stored online.

 Other things we'll need to worry about would include things such as illegal items being sold on our site, as well as scammers.
 We would need a way to ensure that items being sold on our site meet legal requirements, and are pertinent to our values and plan for this application.
 We would need to ensure our user's safety by implementing ways to filter out scammers, on the buying and selling side of our application.